ramirez-tf2/Sigmod/README.md

 and set the cvars you want to enable in your server.cfg.

 # Troubleshooting
-These steps created a working binary on a blank Linux Mint 20 installation.
+These steps created a working binary on a blank Linux Mint 20 64-bit installation.
+If you have trouble compiling the extension on your machine, try setting up a fresh virtual machine and following the exact steps outlined here to compile the extension.

-The most common loading error is if you compiled against the wrong version of Sourcemod and Metamod.
-Make sure that your copies of the Sourcemod and Metamod source code (the "sourcemod" and "mmsource-1.10" folders in ~/sdkfolder if you ran the ambuild_setup.sh file) match the same version of Sourcemod and Metamod your server is running!
+A loading error can occur if you compiled the extension against the wrong version of Sourcemod or Metamod.
+Make sure that your copies of the Sourcemod and Metamod source code (the "sourcemod" and "mmsource-1.10" folders in ~/sdkfolder) match the same versions your server is running!
 If not, then switch the branch in the sourcemod/mmsource-1.10 folders (using "git switch") to the correct versions and re-run build.sh again.
+(The "product.version" file has the version number.)

+As of writing, compiling against Sourcemod 1.10-dev and Metamod 1.11-dev on a server running SM 1.10 and MM 1.11 works properly.